Avoid Common Casting Errors

 Let Your Salmon Fly Rod Work For You

-If you're going to pay good money for a salmon fly rod that's got a great casting action then make sure the rod starts paying you back with each delivery of the fly.
+If you're going to pay good money for a salmon fly rod with a great casting action then make sure the rod starts paying you back with each delivery of the fly.
 The action of a Spey rod only comes into play when that forward delivery cast momentum comes to a very brief sudden stop allowing the rod's flexing from the loading of the D Loop to unleash the fly line across the river.
 Obviously there's a few vital components that must go in before that final point of the cast but this article is only to pinpoint where many anglers get it wrong with their forward power stroke delivery.
 If you really want your salmon rod action to do the work for you then don't throw your arms and rod at the river which is clearly what happened in this shot and think more about a high precise 'power releasing' rod stop just the same way you'd release a dart at a dart board.
-This way you can save all your arm energy for the scrap from that big beast of a 'sea-licer' that waiting downstream to ambush your fly!
+This way you can save your arm energy for playing that big beast of a 'sea-licer' that waiting downstream to ambush your fly!

 The Forward Delivery Stop & Drop

 That high power stroke forward delivery rod stop is 'logically' crucial for setting the fly line off across the river at the 'optimal' angle for distance and not down into the river.
 The sudden high rod stop I'm recommending must be present in the forward delivery stroke but only for a split second before lowering the rod.
 The reason for this is simply if you apply the correct high rod stop to unlock the rod's casting action and leave the rod tip high the trailing fly line will often be caught by the fly as it follows the fly line across the river.
 A high rod stop followed by an immediate dropping of the rod reduces the height of the trailing fly line in the air therefore making it highly unlikely to be caught by the salmon fly as the forward delivery unfolds.
-This is just a snippet of the type of 'fine tuning' that's being offered at the Dunkeld House beat 'Lady Pool' in front of the Dunkeld House Hotel today from 12pm to 3pm via our newly established Dunkeld Spey Casting Club which is complimentary for anyone with an interest in developing their salmon fishing or casting skills.